jamesoliver1981/Kaggle_Santander_ProdRec/README.md

 <img src="Images/rf_basic.PNG" alt="hi" class="inline"/>

- *- Results here were very high accuracy, but when looking at the Out of Bag (OOB) results (generated on the train set) and the confusion matrix on the test, everything was predicted to "Not Change."
+ *- Initial results here were very high accuracy, but when looking at the Out of Bag (OOB) results (generated on the train set) and the confusion matrix on the test, everything was predicted to "Not Change."
 This was an expected result, and leads to looking at rebalancing the train set.*

 The ROSE package rebalances the dataset, and creates synthetic data which represents the entire data set.
 This is a package I have successfully used previously to enhance results.
 The downside to rebalancing the training set is that one is adjusting the prior probabilities going into the model, and this needs to be considered when using the probabilities to find an optimal cutoff.